imrancse190/Flask-Assignment/README.md

 4. **Set up the configuration file:**

-   - Copy `config.demo.txt` to `.env` and fill in your configuration values.
+   - Copy `config.demo.txt` to `config.py` and fill in your configuration values.
 Ensure you set up all necessary environment variables.

 5. **Initialize first user of the database:**